Australia: The Land Where Time Began

 Extensive, regular burning altered the environment, increasing the area over which they could find food.
 One of the places where they had an enormous effect was on the west coast of Tasmania, converting the fire-sensitive rainforests of southern beech, Nothofagus, that was a relict of Gondwana, from mixed eucalypts and rainforest to scrub and eventually to heath and sedgeland.
 Since the end of burning in these cleared areas the rainforest is reclaiming its habitat.

-The fire-stick methods of the Aborigines increased the amount and diversity of food available.
+The fire-stick methods of the Aboriginal People increased the amount and diversity of food available.
 The rainforest was not rich in food plants and animals.
 The heathland and wet scrub and grasslands that replaced it provided plenty of animals and food plants.
 Two of the staples of temperate Australia were grass trees and bracken.
 Bracken colonises burnt forest, so rapidly provided food after the burning.
-The pith at the centre of the grass tree was eaten by the Aborigines.
+The pith at the centre of the grass tree was eaten by the Aboriginal People.

 One the reasons fire-stick farming was so successful over such a vast range of environments is that the farmers adapted the fire regimes to suit individual areas.